25prabhu10/notes/docs/Languages/HTML/HTML.md

    ```

 7. `password`
-8. `search`: A single-line text field for entering search strings
+8. `search`: A single-line text field for entering search strings using `input` element or `search` element

    ```html
    <form role="search">